 - Q. Regulation 85(2)(a) of the Central Bank UCITS Regulations sets out a requirement that the identifier "UCITS ETF" must be used in the constitutional document.
-How is this to be applied when an umbrella UCITS has some sub-funds which are UCITS ETFs and some which are not? - A. Question 2 of ESMA's Questions and Answers on ESMA's guidelines on ETFs and other UCITS issues provides that where an umbrella UCITS has some sub-funds which are UCITS ETFs and some which are not, the "UCITS ETF" identifier should be used at sub-fund level.
+How is this to be applied when an umbrella UCITS has some sub-funds which are UCITS ETFs or has a share class which is a UCITS ETF share class and some which are not? - A. Question 2 of ESMA's Questions and Answers on ESMA's guidelines on ETFs and other UCITS issues provides that where an umbrella UCITS has some sub-funds which are UCITS ETFs and some which are not, the "UCITS ETF" identifier should be used at sub-fund level.
 Accordingly, any references in the constitutional document to a sub-fund which is a UCITS ETF should include the identifier "UCITS ETF".
+However, where a UCITS wishes to establish a UCITS ETF share class, in accordance with Central Bank QA ID 1088 the identifier "UCITS ETF" should be used in the name of the share class.